eic/tutorial-analysis/_extras/exercise_scripts.md

 }
 ```

-A "solution" version of the script is included below -
+A "solution" version of the script for the exercise is included below -

 ```c++
 void EfficiencyAnalysis_Exercise(TString infile="PATH_TO_FILE"){